A selected list of terms used in the Cascade CMS for University of Houston web pages.

 metadata / metadata set[s]

-a standard set of information about each asset which is stored in the CMS database for each asset, whether it is actively used or not; see also 'index / indexing'
+a standard set of categories of information about each asset which is stored in the CMS database for each asset, whether it is actively used or not; see also 'index / indexing'

 The basic metadata for every asset can include a(n):